fkiwy/Euclid_tools/README.md

 - `ra`: Right Ascension of the target object.
 - `dec`: Declination of the target object.
 - `output_dir`: Directory where the plot will be saved.
-- `open_plot`: Whether to open the plot file after saving.
+- `open_plot`: Whether to open the plot file immediately after saving.
+Default is `False`.
+If set to `True`, the plot will be opened using the default system viewer.
 - `plot_format`: The format of the plot (e.g., "pdf", "png").

 #### Returns: